 When today’s aging hippies were smoking pot in the ’60s, level of THC – what provides the kick – was 2 percent.
 By 2011, it was 11 percent.
 In Colorado, where recreational marijuana was legalized in 2012 and for sale in retail dispensaries, the average THC level was 43 percent in 2015.

 There are multiple uses for cannabis.
-One of the main ways is for recreational purposes.
+One of the main ways is for recreational purposes with the white cheese strain, amongst others.
 Through smoking cannabis recreationally, the calming chemical in the drug, CBD, is usually reduced from a 1:1 ratio with THC to a 0.04:1 ratio.
 However, a lot of other people use cannabis for medical purposes, which is why cannabis is legalized in some countries.
 The drug is often made into CBD products, meaning that it is safer to use.
 These products can help with a number of things, such as pain and stress relief.
 Whilst taking CBD products for medical purposes is legal in some areas, CBD can, indeed, show up on a drug test still.
 This means that when applying for some jobs, it might be worthwhile informing the employer about the CBD beforehand.

 “We are really lagging behind in what this higher potency stuff is doing,” said Cort.
 “We have never studied the effects of marijuana with higher than a 16 percent TCH level on the brain.”
 Scientists are finding daily use of 16 percent THC five times a week increases the risk of psychosis five times, he said.
 And it’s shrinking the brain’s frontal lobe, which is where executive thinking takes place.
 The “Big Marijuana” industry is focusing on increasing the THC potency, age of onset and frequency of use.
 Adolescents are twice more likely than adults to become chronic users, and the average chronic user consumes marijuana eight times a day.